 After years of solid partnership with the Boulder Ranger District (BRD), a $40,000 planning grant, and a ton of hard work, the US Forest Service (USFS) has approved an expansion of designated trails around the Nederland area that is on scale with the Buffalo Creek system.

 In partnership with the USFS, BMA, the Nederland Area Trails Organization (NATO) and other stakeholders will spend several years bringing this vision to fruition.
 Learn more on the official USFS Magnolia Implementation page.

-The Hobbit 2 trail has significantly eroded near campsite 18, creating an unsustainable 15-foot wide rock and earth waterfall.
 New 3 will create a connection from Hobbit 2 by Campsite 18 to Observatory trail on the east side of road.
 The total reroute will be about a half mile and will create an interloop in the trail system and allows trail users to bypass Rd 355.
 Short Stack was hand-built by volunteers and opened on 8/24/2019

 Re-Root, Hobbit 1, and Observatory Intersection